 - Mix together olive oil, vinegar, lime juice, garlic, jalapeno, oregano in a medium bowl.

-- Add chicken and mix with hands (wear clothes!) to help the chicken soak up the marinade.
+- Add chicken and mix with hands (wear gloves!) to help the chicken soak up the marinade.
 Refrigerate for 30-45 minutes.

 - Prepare chicken by grilling, baking or broiling until cooked through.
 I broiled mine this time, for 15 minutes with one side up, flipped and then finished for 5.